 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term patients that experienced functional improvements, such as with activities of daily living.
+Measures the percentage of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
 Some experts argue this is a measure of a nursing home's rehabilitation performance.

 - St Catherine of Siena HospitalAcute Care Hospitals 2.47 miles away50 Route 25a Smithtown New York 11787Voluntary non-profit - Private(631) 862-3000